II-Day-II/visgra_project/README.md

 `$ cargo run --release` OR `$ ./target/release/visgra_project(.exe)`

+Press Esc to exit.
+You may get a warning about a thread panicking, but this is fine.

 ## Requirements

 - Fairly strong CPU, as most of the rendering is software based and there are a lot of threads that need to communicate with each other.